Khajuraho "the Temples of Love": There

 use by yogis.
 In the 1830s the temples were thus rediscovered by the global

-The Khajuraho temples are luxuriantly decorated with intricately carved sculptures.
+The walls of all Khajuraho temples are luxuriantly decorated with art carved sculptures.

-sexual themes occupy less than 10% of the temples sculpture.
+sexual themes make up less than 10% of the temples walls art.

 most sexual images are in proportional balance with the non-